kubernetes/community/contributors/design-proposals/node-allocatable.md

 New flags introduced in this phase are as follows:

-1. `--enforce-node-allocatable=[pods][,][kube-reserved],[system-reserved]`
+1. `--enforce-node-allocatable=[pods][,][kube-reserved][,][system-reserved]`

 	* This flag will default to `pods` in v1.6.
+	* This flag will be a `no-op` unless `--kube-reserved` and/or `--system-reserved` has been specified.
+	* If `--cgroups-per-qos=false`, then this flag has to be set to `""`.
+Otherwise its an error and kubelet will fail.
-  * Nodes have to be drained prior to upgrading to v1.6.
+	* It is recommended to drain and restart nodes prior to upgrading to v1.6.
+This is necessary for `--cgroups-per-qos` feature anyways which is expected to be turned on by default in `v1.6`.
-  * kubelet's behavior if a node has not been drained prior to upgrades is as follows
-    * If a pod has a `RestartPolicy=Never`, then mark the pod as `Failed` and terminate its workload.
-    * All other pods that are not parented by new Allocatable top level cgroup will be restarted.
 	* Users intending to turn off this feature can set this flag to `""`.
-  * `--kube-reserved` and `--system-reserved` flags are expected to be set by users for this flag to have any meaningful effect on node stability.
+	* Specifying `kube-reserved` value in this flag is invalid if `--kube-reserved-cgroup` flag is not specified.
+	* Specifying `system-reserved` value in this flag is invalid if `--system-reserved-cgroup` flag is not specified.
 	* By including `kube-reserved` or `system-reserved` in this flag's value, and by specifying the following two flags, Kubelet will attempt to enforce the reservations specified via `--kube-reserved` & `system-reserved` respectively.

 2. `--kube-reserved-cgroup=<absolute path to a cgroup>`
    * This flag helps kubelet identify the control group managing all kube components like Kubelet & container runtime that fall under the `KubeReserved` reservation.